Skip to main content

 file '/tmp/file.xy' do

-content new_resource.spiffyness # we are always referring to the outer custom resource's spiffiness property
+content new_resource.spiffyness # we're always referring to the outer custom resource's spiffiness property

 end